 There are 13 ponies and 6 horses.

 The class would be split, both sections receiving rosettes.
-Ponies would receive prize money to 2nd place (Table B) and horses to 1st (Table C)
+Ponies would receive prizes to 2nd place (Table B) and horses to 1st (Table C)

 There are 6 horses and 5 ponies.
 The class would be split as there are 11 entries.
-Only horses would receive prizes money.
+Only horses would receive prizes.
 Both sections would receive rosettes.

 Rosettes will always be to 6th regardless of entries, if the results allow.